Tax strategy – Odfjell Drilling

 Odfjell Drilling Group (or “the Group”) regards the publication of this tax strategy as complying with its duty under paragraph 16 (2) of Schedule 19 of the Finance Act 2016 to publish its tax strategy in the current financial year.

-The overall aim of the tax strategy is to support its business by maintaining a sustainable tax rate, while mitigating tax risks and complying with rules and regulations in the applicable jurisdictions in which Odfjell Drilling operates.
+The overall aim for the Group is to support its business by maintaining a sustainable tax rate, while mitigating tax risks and complying with rules and regulations in the applicable jurisdictions in which Odfjell Drilling operates.

-Odfjell Drilling Group maintains internal policies and procedures, cf. Corporate Taxation in the Odfjell Drilling Group, to support its tax control framework and provides training to its personnel to manage tax risk.
-Responsibility for the tax strategy, the supporting governance framework and management of tax risk ultimately sits with the Chief Financial Officer.
+Odfjell Drilling Group maintains internal policies and procedures to support its tax control framework and provides training to its personnel to manage tax risk.
+Responsibility for the Group tax strategy, the supporting governance framework and management of tax risk ultimately sits with the Chief Financial Officer.
 The day-to-day responsibility for each of these areas is with the Compliance Officer/Senior Vice President Financial Control.

 1.2 Tax risk management